jarrahtech/HexTacToe/README.md

 # HexTacToe

 Simple hex based tic-tac-toe game as a Scala.js and Babylon.js proof-of-concept.
 Also includes Vite.js for quick dev turnaround and Electron.js for native packaging.
+ScalablyTyped was used to create the Babylon.js facade.

 [See the game running here](https://www.jarrahtechnology.com/HexTacToe/)